yasir2000/linkedout/README.md

 - Emoji reactions will not show
 - Group threads do not show (only Classic LinkedIN inbox, no Sales navigator either).
 Should be easy to tweak.
 - Draft reply only takes previous message (and name) as context.
 - Text Snippets can be Created/ Updated / Deleted via PocketBase, not yet in-app.
+- Manual setup route not documented yet (working on it)
+- Setup flow does not configure AI model nodes in n8n workflow (WIP)

 ## Tech Stack
 <div align="center">